Use our library of definitions to gain a better understanding of the behavioral concepts leveraged in our work at CCL.

 Encouraging decision makers to make active selections between options by removing defaults.

-People’s judgments are skewed by initial estimates
+People’s judgments are skewed by initial estimates.

 People become overwhelmed when too much information or stimulus is presented to them.